OriginalUtkin/Currency-Converter/README.md

 ## Built with
 * [Flask 1.0.2](http://flask.pocoo.org/) - The web framework used
+* [Redis 4.0.11](https://redis.io/) - Used as a database, cache and message broker

 ## Currency conversion API
-Program use the last verion of [this](https://free.currencyconverterapi.com/) API.
+Program use the last version of [this](https://free.currencyconverterapi.com/) API.
 All supported currencies could be found on [this page](https://free.currencyconverterapi.com/api/v6/currencies)
+License statements could be found on [main page](https://free.currencyconverterapi.com/).

 ## Usage
 * CLI